 - Enter a name for the connection.
 You can't change this name after you create the connection.

-- Configure the connection's authentication credentials.
+- (API Key, Basic authentication, Bearer token) Configure the connection's authentication credentials.
 The connection uses these details to authenticate REST API calls to the service or system.

 - Enter an allowed domain for the connection.
 You can't change the allowed domain after you create the connection.
 For more information, see Allowed domain.